 5. The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board's Report together with the annexure thereto but does not include the Ind AS financial statements and our auditor's report thereon.
+The other information comprises the information included in the Report of the Board of Directors together with the annexure thereto, but does not include the financial statements and our auditor's report thereon.

-Our opinion on the Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Ind AS financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.